RamonEspinosa/web-scraper/readme.md

-# CYBERPUERTA WEB SCRAPER
+# WEB SCRAPER

 ## Description

-This is a javascript web scraper that explores a mexican IT ecommerce called [cyberpuerta](https://www.cyberpuerta.mx/).
+This is a javascript web scraper that explores a [mexican IT ecommerce](https://bit.ly/2JR0klT).
 It is useful in case you are looking for great deals and discounts!

 ## Prerequisites